mdipanjan/JavaScript-In-depth/concepts/functions.md

   // [5,10,2,4]

 ```
-Now our problem is solved, but we'retaking more parameters and if we want to do addition, deletion we need to make some more `if` `else` conditions.
+Now our problem is solved, but we're taking more parameters and if we want to do addition, deletion we need to make some more `if` `else` conditions.
 Which will make our code covoluted.
 So now we can use the power of `Higher-order` function here.

 ```js